polifonia-project/KG_data_transformation/README.md

 ## Dev

-To create a transformation for new data create a folder with following tree.
+To create a transformation for new data create a folder with following tree at the root of this project.

 ```
 my_transformation_etl